 Legalization Will Continue To Increase

 With 5 new states legalizing cannabis in the 2020 election and a federal legalization bill introduced for the first time (and subsequently sidelined), this year has been a roller coaster for cannabis legalization.
-Despite these ups and downs, Americans unanimously passed all cannabis bills on the ballot this year.
+Despite these ups and downs, Americans unanimously passed all cannabis bills on the ballot this year and are working towards implementing them in the first quarter of 2021.
 The pressure is mounting with Mexico recently legalizing cannabis, joining Canada, suggesting that cannabis approval and legislation will continue to grow.

 Product Variety Increases (And With It The Need For Testing)

 Every year since Colorado first legalized recreational use product development has expanded.
 As a result, an increasing number of complex formulas have hit the market in oil, tincture and edible formats.
 Kitchens and business testing centers consistently put new, creative products into the market.
 As the types of products grow, so does the need for testing.
 Testing for edibles and other products are in place, but this laboratory processing and testing (and the demand for building new cannabis labs) should continue to increase.